ECMI prijzen

 It consists of a prize of 2500 Euros and an invitation to give a talk at the ECMI 2018 conference.

-The prize is given to a young researcher for an excellent PhD thesis in industrial mathematics successfully submitted at a European university in 2016-2018.
+The prize is given to a young researcher for an excellent PhD thesis in industrial mathematics successfully submitted at a European university.

 Hansjörg Wacker Memorial Prize: